oracle-livelabs/pts/mongo-api/infra-ocw/infra-free-ocw.md

 The main three elements that we will be creating are a **Virtual Cloud Network** which helps you define your own data center network topology inside the Oracle Cloud by defining some of the following components (Subnets, Route Tables, Security Lists, Gateways, etc.), **Compute instance** using an image from the marketplace including the libraries need to execute the scripts needed to create and execute applications in Python.
 And finally an **Autonomous JSON Database** where we will allocate the JSON documents that we will ingest our Python apps with.

 We will prepare the documents to be capable of accessing to **SODA APIs**, in particular, to create, drop, and list document collections using **APEX** as vehicle to visualize the JSON documents as we used to do with structure data.
-This capability is unique to Oracle Databases.
+This capability is unique of Oracle Databases.

-**Estimated Time: 30 minutes.**
+**Estimated Lab Time: 40 minutes.**

 ### Objectives